 Vietnam has grown coffee since the mid-1800s, but production took off in the 1980s.
 The Vietnamese government has heavily invested in coffee in the last few decades, and the country is now the second-largest coffee producer in the world.
 The USDA predicts that Vietnam will produce 32.2 million bags of coffee in the 2019-2020 marketing year.

 The following video tracks the top 10 coffee-producing countries in the world from 1961 to 2018.
 Watch Vietnam suddenly appear around 1993 and rapidly rise to the No. 2 position!

 Colombia is well-known for its quality coffee.
 In 2016, the country produced 810,000 metric tons of coffee beans, and in the 2019-2020 year, they are expected to produce 14.3 million bags of coffee.
 In 2008, the Colombian crops were hit with coffee rust, a leaf disease that reduced the country’s production by 31 per cent.
 In recent years, though, the country has started to rebound.

 Indonesia’s climate is better suited to Robusta beans, which are less popular than Arabica beans (see coffee species below).
 However, the country is still the fourth largest coffee producer in the world.
 The USDA predicts that Indonesia will produce 10.7 million bags of coffee in the 2019-2020 year.
 Coffee plantations cover almost 4,000 square miles of Indonesia’s land.

-Ethiopia is coffee’s country of origin, and it remains the largest coffee producer in Africa.
+Ethiopia is coffee’s country of origin.
+It remains the largest coffee producer in Africa and—according to expert tasters—the best coffee country in the world.
 Coffee accounts for almost 30 per cent of the country’s yearly exports, and about 15 million Ethiopian citizens work in the coffee industry.
 In 2016, the country produced 384,000 metric tons of coffee beans.

 The coffee plant